Activision Blizzard: Workplace misconduct lawsuit and acquisition by Microsoft (2021–present)

 On January 18, 2022, Microsoft announced that it would be acquiring Activision Blizzard for $68.7 billion in an all-cash deal, or approximately $95 per share.
 Activision Blizzard's stock price jumped nearly 40% that day in pre-market trading.
 The deal would make Microsoft the third-largest gaming company in the world and the largest headquartered in the Americas, behind Chinese company Tencent and the Japanese conglomerate Sony.
-Goldman Sachs will serve as the financial advisor to Microsoft, and Allen & Company will be Activision's financial advisors.
-Simpson Thacher will serve as legal advisor for Microsoft while Skadden will serve as legal advisor for Activision.
-The deal has been approved by both companies' board of directors and is expected to close in 2023 following international government regulatory review of the action.
-Upon completion of the deal, Activision Blizzard would be a sibling entity to Xbox Game Studios under a new Microsoft Gaming division with Phil Spencer as its lead.
-The deal would also allow Microsoft to offer Activision Blizzard games on its Xbox Game Pass service.
-Spencer also spoke to reviving some of the games in Activision Blizzard's past that he himself enjoyed, mentioning series such as King's Quest, Guitar Hero and Hexen: Beyond Heretic.
+Activision Blizzard's shareholders approved of the acquisition near-unanimously in April 2022.
+While the deal has been approved by several countries ahead of the planned October 18, 2023, deal closure, including the European Union and China, both the United States' Federal Trade Commission and the United Kingdom's Competition and Markets Authority have challenged the merger as anticompetitive and have initiated legal procedures in their respective countries.